 The answer now is YES!

-Speech Therapy Study Abroad Program attendees will receive a Certificate in Cultural and Linguistic Diversity showing completion of courses with all the information you need to confidently diagnose and treat diverse populations.
+Speech Therapy Study Abroad Program attendees will receive all the information needed to confidently diagnose and treat diverse populations.
 Plus, you’ll earn all or most of your ASHA CEUs you need for your 3-year earning period.

 As an example, here is a snapshot of what our CLD Immersion weeklong program looks like:

 Earn CEUs in Another Country – Become an Expert at Serving Your Students at Home

 3 global trends are making all western countries become diverse faster than any time in history.
 This means that families are moving into your neighborhoods overnight because of:

 Hurricanes and floods cause huge populations to relocate almost overnight.
 We saw this recently as Caribbean Nationals lost their homes and towns.